hartbt/homework-1/README.md

 A descriptive title was added within the 'title' tags.

-Comments were added to all changes noted within both HTML and CSS files.
+Comments were added to all changes noted within both HTML and CSS files, as well as describing what was being styled in the style.css file.

 <strong>Link to site:</strong> https://hartbt.github.io/homework-1/